mboverell/moverell/content/posts/2020-in-review.md

 {{< figure src="/images/2020/12/kids.png">}}

+__My wife is a boss__ (in the best possible way).
+We shared a workspace for most of the year.
+It was the first time I'd really seen her in action in a professional context.
+The way she balances being a mother, wife and leader at work is inspiring a little humbling.
+I already knew this, but know I _really know it_.
+Huge highlight of the year.

 __It was the year of the family Zoom.__
 The biggest challenge was feeling distant from family in Australia, and fear in our inability to just jump on a flight for any reason, if they needed us or we needed them.
 Facetime helped, and storytime with grandma(s) became an almost daily event.
 But it was the first time in ~8yrs living in California that I'd really felt the distance.